eschwabe/eschwabe.github.io/_posts/2016-03-27-data-structures.markdown

 #### Overview:
 - Stores data with **nodes** that point to other nodes.
-  - Nodes, at its most basic it has one datum and one reference (another node).
+  - Nodes, at their most basic have one datum and one reference (another node).
   - A linked list _chains_ nodes together by pointing one node's reference towards another node.
-- List requires maintaining a reference to the head and/or tail node
+- List requires maintaining a reference to the head and/or tail node.
 - Designed to optimize insertion and deletion, slow at indexing and searching.

 #### Types: